linkspreed/Linkspreed_Photos/Special_Works.md

 ### 11.11.2022 (announcement Linkspreed Photos)
+- The new update will be available soon!

+### 11.11.2022 (announcement Linkspreed Photos)
 - We have negotiations with Cloudflare - then we will release the new update!

 ### 02.11.2022 (announcement Linkspreed Photos)